wszlong/transformer/README.md

 Hao to use?
 ---

-* Preprosessing; prepare the parallel data (token, bpe, vocab, and so on), run ./datagen.sh
+* Preprosessing. prepare the parallel data (token, bpe, vocab, and so on), run ./datagen.sh

-* Training; modify the model params, and run ./train.sh
+* Training. modify the model params, and run ./train.sh

+* inference.
-* inference run the command to decode: ./test.sh
+run the command to decode: ./test.sh

 Contact
 ---